JosieOnGit/Luniks/Lore Concepts.md

 New flora and fauna would easily bloom on Luniks, as this planet is still completely new and untouched, and with global unions making sure the newly colonised planet wouldn't end up as another Earth, this would then stay in place, keeping the balance between an influx of humanity and remained places and areas for existing fauna, as well as fauna brought over from earth.

+### Highlight: Leremkov
+Leremkov's story would change in a more supernatural manner, keeping the concept of DNA Alteration through vaccinations, but the way the virus will spread will change in a different, more unnatural way, including matters like radiation and magical energies surrounding other people and animals.
+A potential change is that the vaccine could activate a switch within a person's body, and only activate the virus after coming in contact with the first animal they touch.
+This, in turn, could be a magic trigger instead of a more complicated DNA trigger upon contact.

 ## Time Exploitation
 Luniks was officially colonised early 2005, and with numerous countries and cities being built ever since, this would mean there would be an insane demand for production materials.
 This could tie hand in hand with magic, but exploiting time so that the time to produce materials would be shortened all the way down to a matter of seconds would make it "realistic" to make Luniks bloom as quick as it did.